ElucidataInc/polly-docs/docs/KnowledgeGraph/About_KG.md

 ### Key Challenges Addressed

 - **Manual Data Sifting**: Traditionally, researchers manually search through internal data and external literature to validate hypotheses, which is time-consuming and inefficient.
-- **Siloed Knowledge Bases**: The lack of structured relationships between biological entities (e.g., genes, diseases, drugs) leads to fragmented and inaccessible data.
+- **Siloed Knowledge Bases**: The lack of structured relationships between biological entities (e.g., genes, diseases, drugs) leads to fragmented information.
 - **Limited Holistic Insights**: Researchers struggle to gather and integrate multi-modal evidence to support their biological questions.

 ## The Polly KG Explorer Application

-The **Polly KG Explorer Application** is an interactive tool and a part of the **Polly KG Explorer ecosystem** on Polly.
+The **Polly KG Explorer Application** is an interactive tool and a part of the **Polly KG ecosystem** on Polly.
 It is designed to help researchers explore and analyze the Polly Knowledge Base, which consists of harmonized biomedical data.
 It enables users to uncover relationships between biological entities and generate data-driven hypotheses.

 ### What Can Users Do with the Polly KG Explorer Application?

 - **Explore Relationships**: Select specific genes, proteins, diseases, or drugs and visualize their connections within a structured knowledge graph.
 - **Filter Views**: Use interactive filtering to refine queries and focus on relevant data.
+- **Querying using Natural Language**: Query the Knowledge Graph using simple English, no need for Cypher or Python expertise.

 ### Additional Features of the Polly KG Explorer Application